-A mentor is someone who volunteers to guide you, offer advice, resources, support, connections and knowledge that helps you in your career.
-Many formal programs offer mentoring in six month or one-year agreements.
-Others are more informal, or "as needed" offering mentoring services to veterans who need periodic guidance.
+A mentor is someone who volunteers to guide you, offering advice, resources, support, connections and knowledge that helps you in your career.
+Many formal programs offer mentoring in six-month or one-year agreements.
+Others are more informal, or "as needed" -- offering mentoring services to veterans who need periodic guidance.

-Since a mentor is a volunteer, and isn't being paid to coach, guide and refer you, it's easy for mentees to take a lackadaisical approach to the relationship.
-Instead, by following these suggestions you'll find the relationship to be a valuable success factor of your civilian career:
+Since a mentor is a volunteer and isn't being paid to coach, guide and refer you, it's easy for mentees to take a lackadaisical approach to the relationship.
+Instead, by following these suggestions, you'll find the relationship to be a valuable success factor in your civilian career:

-3. Set expectations.
 How often will you meet?
-Will your mentor respond to emails or texts in between meetings?
+Will your mentor respond to emails or texts between meetings?
 How much is too much to ask?
-Clarifyng expectations at the

-5. Reciprocate.
-Your mentor is not looking for you to mentor them in return for their guidance, but some form of reciprocation is deserved.
-Saying thank you periodically or writing a handwritten thank you note shows that you recognize the commitment they've made to your success and appreciate the effort.
-Also, be sure to keep your mentor updated on your progress.
-It is disheartening for a mentor to invest time advising you only to wonder how their advice worked or whether you are doing well.
-A quick update note by email or LinkedIn messages lets them know you are okay.
+Also be sure to keep your mentor updated on your progress.
+It is disheartening for a mentor to invest time advising you, only to wonder how their advice worked or whether you are doing well.
+A quick update note by email or LinkedIn messages lets them know you are OK.

 As someone who spends many hours each month mentoring veterans, I can tell you it is a tremendously valuable and rewarding experience.
 I feel that I learn from my mentees as I share insights, guidance, knowledge and resources about my own work and experiences.

 Find the Right Veteran Job

 Whether you want to polish your resume, find veteran job fairs in your area or connect with employers looking to hire veterans, Military.com can help.
 Sign up for a free Military.com membership to have job postings, guides and advice, and more delivered directly to your inbox.